megascrapper/it-u401/_pages/intro.md

     nav: "it-u4o1"
 toc: true
 ---
-{% include figure image_path="https://www.cancer.org/latest-news/updated-cell-phone-study-findings-still-inconclusive/_jcr_content/par/textimage/image.img.jpg/1517604468243.jpg" alt="Image source: https://www.cancer.org/latest-news/updated-cell-phone-study-findings-still-inconclusive.html" %}
+{% include figure image_path="https://www.cancer.org/latest-news/updated-cell-phone-study-findings-still-inconclusive/_jcr_content/par/textimage/image.img.jpg/1517604468243.jpg" alt="People sitting in line, using their phones" caption="Image source: https://www.cancer.org/latest-news/updated-cell-phone-study-findings-still-inconclusive.html" %}

-AAndroid vs iOS, they're one of the biggest battles of the 21st century.
+Android vs iOS, they're one of the biggest battles of the 21st century.
 You may notice this daily by people arguing which phone is the best.
 I have wondered, however, does this split the same across different genders?
 Does one gender prefer one phone more than another?
 I predicted that if you are female, then you are more likely to own an iPhone.
 I also wondered whether the type of phone used is related to the tech savviness of the owner.

 I’m interested in the topic because, from my observation, I noticed that females tend to use iOS devices than males, whom I observed tend to use Android more.
 I am also interested whether this also has anything to do with the tech savviness of the user, and whether men are better at technology than women.
 But all of those are just my observations, I need some data so I can say something for sure.